Last Updated on May 18, 2023

 Be very careful combining hygiene products and food in the same package.
 Some soldiers have reported opening these packages to find all of the food tastes like soap/deodorant, even when everything is sealed separately.
 Sounds appetizing, right? 🙂

 If anything in your package could possibly leak, bust, etc., be sure to put it in a Ziploc bag.
 You don’t want the entire package ruined because something leaked.
 If you are sending pictures or anything that could be damaged if the package got wet, it is a good idea to enclose these things in a Ziploc bag as well.

 12. Include a List

-Many send the soldier a list of things that they included in the box either in the actual box or in a separate letter so the soldier knows everything arrived in tact.
-Some also include this list in the box so if it happens to come apart in transit, the mail staff knows what was in it.
+Many send the soldier a list of things that they included in the box, either in the actual box or in a separate letter so the soldier knows everything arrived intact.
+Some also include this list in the box so that if it happens to come apart in transit, the mail staff knows what was in it.

 13. Send Writing Materials